-This will be one of the easiest posts I ever made.
+That will be one of the most straightforward posts I ever made.
 Wanna know why?
 Because Poznan is still my favorite city close to Berlin.
 I will tell you why Poznan is on the top 10 destinations in a great mix of images and tips.

 All put together to make the best pocket size travel guide to Poznan.

-I think is the first thing I noticed about Poznan, you know?
+What I think is the first thing I noticed about Poznan, you know?
 How beautiful the restaurants and bars are.
-How well thought all the minor decor details are set and specially, how cheap the food is in general.
+How well thought all the minor decor details are set and especially, how cheap the food is in general.

 Here are some photos of the incredible places I had the pleasure to get to know in Poznan.
 In Berlin, places that look like those would cost at least 2x of the price that you can find in Poznan.